eRGiBi/DRL-DroneNavigation/README.md

 ### 7. To Do

 Further algorithmic speed and data efficiency improvements.

 Specific dir for the conda environment.

 SAC.

-Hyperparams:

-1. PPO-style value loss clipping
-2. value function normalization
-3. number of envs
-4. frame skipping
+1. Frame skipping
-5. deeper networks
+2. Deeper networks
-6. mlp sharing effects
+3. MLP sharing effects

-Testing for added noise
+4. Testing for added noise